aibasel-teaching/krummstab/README.md

 ## One-Time Setup

+> [!NOTE]
-> 📝 We're assuming a Linux environment in the following.
+> We're assuming a Linux environment in the following.
 In case you are using
 > macOS, we hope that the following instructions work without major differences.
 > In case you are using Windows, we recommend using Krummstab on a native Python
 > installation, but we don't provide instructions below.
 Installing inside a